zaxguo/p1-kernel/docs/exp2/rpi-os.md

 ### QEMU + GDB debugging

-Reminder: GDB allows you to do single step, etc. It may help understand/debug specific instructions.
+Reminder: GDB allows you to do single step, etc. It may help understand specific instructions.
 You can find extensive information online.

 ## Code Walkthrough